RecordPlayerAdvice.comUpdated March 2026

 What is the best record player to buy in the UK?

-For most people, the Audio-Technica AT-LP120XUSB (around £270) offers exceptional value with direct drive, adjustable pitch control, and built-in preamp.
-For budget-conscious buyers, the AT-LP60X (£120) is hard to beat, while audiophiles should consider the Rega Planar 1 (£300) for superior sound quality.
+For most people, the Audio-Technica AT-LP120XUSB (around £270) is hard to beat: direct drive, adjustable pitch control, and built-in preamp.
+Budget buyers should start with the AT-LP60X (£120), while audiophiles should look at the Rega Planar 1 (£300) for superior sound quality.

 How much should I spend on a turntable?